Personal Injury Protection (PIP) Insurance Coverage Explained for 2026

 This guide explains personal injury protection minimums and demonstrates how this coverage complements your health insurance for comprehensive protection.

-If you’re looking to lower your auto insurance premiums, enter your ZIP code into our free quote comparison tool to compare your rates against top insurers.
+If you’re looking to lower your auto insurance premiums, enter your ZIP code into our free comparison tool to compare cheap PIP insurance rates against top insurers.

-A common misconception is that PIP replaces health insurance — it doesn’t.
-Instead, it works alongside it and may even cover things your health plan won’t.
-Unlike liability coverage, PIP directly protects you and your passengers.
-To better understand how it fits into your policy, check out our visual guide to auto insurance, which breaks down each type of coverage in simple terms.
+Unlike liability insurance, a personal injury protection plan covers you and your passengers.
+To see how it fits into your policy, check out our visual guide to auto insurance, which explains each type of coverage in simple terms.

 Free Auto Insurance Comparison